Meet MOOCs: These Online Certifications Will Help You With Your Soft Skills

 Bragging rights: course certificate

 As diversity in the workplace changes, so does its social dynamic.
 Working in a multicultural environment may sound easy or intuitive.
 In fact, people of color make up over one-third of the workforce, according to data from the Bureau of Labor Statistics.
-So most workers are likely part of diverse organizations already.

 Experts on diversity and multiculturalism lead “Cross-Cultural Competency,” a course from the University of West Florida’s Innovation Institute.
 This course tackles issues that crop up in the workplace due to cultural differences and gives learners the tools to solve those problems through shared cultural understanding.